aheumaier/code.andreasheumaier.de/source/_posts/2017-12-06-infrastructure-as-code-fueling-the-fire-for-faster-application-delivery.markdown

 date: 2017-12-06 16:49:32 +0100
 comments: true
 categories:
+  - Infrastructure As Code
+  - azure
+  - cloud
 ---
 > **To achieve success** in today’s digital age, enterprises must be customer-obsessed and
 > systematically reinvent themselves to serve informed and empowered customers.